duderstadt-lab/mars-docs/tutorials/WorkingWithMars/create-a-molecule-archive.md

 By using the tabs on the left, the data can be accessed.
-Click on the microscope icon to reveal more information about the video (DataTable tab) and used settings (Log tab).
+Click on the microscope icon to reveal the Metadata and Analysis log.
 Next to this, the ID in the left frame shows from which experiment number the data in this set originates.
 This number is unique for each measurement to make sure filtered data can always be traced back to the correct experiment, even when data from experiments are merged.
-The DataTable tab shows the slice numbers and the corresponding relative time when the slide was recorded.
+The OME tab shows the frame numbers and the corresponding relative time when the slide was recorded.
+Click on each frame to display more detailed information in the middle planes.

 <img align='center' src='{{site.baseurl}}/tutorials/img/TCreateMoleculeArchive/img15.png' width='450' />

 Next, open the molecule tab.
 This tab reveals a table with all molecules found.
-Each molecule is assigned an unique identifier (UID) by which the molecule can be easily traced back after analysis.
+Each molecule is assigned an universally unique identifier (UUID) by which the molecule can be easily traced back after analysis.
 Click on an UID to see the corresponding data in the adjacent "DataTable".
 This table shows the coordinates and intensity corresponding to the tracked peak over different slides.
 Note that each time "Peak Tracker" is run, a new UID will be assigned to the tracked molecule.

 <img align='center' src='{{site.baseurl}}/tutorials/img/TCreateMoleculeArchive/img16.png' width='450' />